mcellteam/cellblender_tutorials/surface_classes.rst

     mcell intro.mdl

-Visualize the results with DReAMM just like was done in the :ref:`visualize_mesh` and :ref:`visualize_molecules` sections, except you should be sure to also add the new **Plane** object as a wireframe.
+Visualize the results with CellBlender just like was done in the :ref:`visualize_molecules` section.
 See if you can notice the **vol2** molecules being destroyed by the absorptive surface.

 .. _surf_class_rxns: